vital1188/voice-pal-app/README.md

 ## Language Options

-Nicanor supports 12 languages, allowing you to have conversations in:
+Nicanor automatically detects and supports 12 languages, allowing you to have conversations in:

 - English
 - Spanish (Español)